Charles Coburn: Personal life

-Coburn married Ivah Wills (born August 19, 1878) on January 29, 1906, in Atlanta, Georgia.
+Coburn married Ivah Wills on January 29, 1906, in Atlanta, Georgia.
 They had six children.
+They were married until her death in 1937.

+In the 1940s, Coburn made his home at the National Arts Club in New York City.
+His late wife's mother lived there with him.

-Ivah died on December 3, 1937, in New York City of congestive heart failure, aged 59.
-The 82 year-old Coburn married Winifred Natzka on June 30, 1959, in Los Angeles.
+Coburn married Winifred Natzka on June 30, 1959, in Los Angeles.
 She was the widow of the New Zealand bass opera singer Oscar Natzka.
 They had one child, a daughter.

-In the 1940s, Coburn made his home at the National Arts Club in New York City.
-His late wife's mother lived there with him.

 Coburn died of a heart attack on August 30, 1961, at age 84 in New York City.
-Winifred moved to New Zealand.
+He was interred at Bonaventure Cemetery.